 It was December, I don’t remember the year but it was the first time I ever remember going on a family vacation with my family.
 All four of us!
 Together!
 My mummy, Pappa, Dada, and I. I was in my 5th grade I think.
 We went to Tirupati, we had fun and all I prayed there was to get away from all the leech men around me.
 We came back and the very first morning when I and my mom headed out, our entire locality was talking about it and giving me stares.

 Vasai was a small town with people’s mind even smaller.
 If there is a force above us, he surely did injustice to the scenic beauty what Vasai is by giving it, such people.
 When we came home, I asked my mummy what the shop aunty said.
 She never told me, No adult told me unless I met my friends and they shared.
-They told me that my new babysitter’s pervert husband was talking to the police and they broke his bones for raping a 5-year-old brave girl who told her parents about it.
+They told me that my new babysitter’s pervert husband was taken to the police and they broke his bones for raping a 5-year-old brave girl who told her parents about it.

 It was the end of a nightmare for me and I will forever be grateful to the lovely little girl who did it for me.
 I being a 10-12-year-old girl never dared to open my mouth.
 And I am still guilty of it.
 I could have saved so many children from those perverts.
 But I didn’t and I have carried that guilt with me for almost 20 years now.
 It all started when I was 3 years old and even today at 23 I don’t think I am safe from the opposite gender.